 And never stops – at all –

 Emily Dickinson is an expert employer of metaphors, as she uses the small bird to convey her message, indicating that hope burns in the harshest of storms, coldest of winds, and in the unknown of seas for that matter, yet it never demands in return.
 It persists continuously within us, keeping us alive.

-In the case of the first stanza, the narrator feels that hope can be deemed as a bird with feathers, singing in its own tune merrily.
+In the case of the first quatrain, the narrator feels that hope can be deemed as a bird with feathers, singing in its own tune merrily.
 It may not speak any specific language, yet it’s certainly present within human souls.
 Just as importantly, Emily Dickinson voices that hope is an eternal spring, as it’s a vital constituent of human beings, enabling us to conquer unchartered territories.

 And sweetest – in the Gale – is heard –